SamNil/iron-data-workshop/sql-intro/Databases-and-SQL.md

 ### Challenge: Filtering

 Write a query that returns readings with rainfall amounts (`rain_inches`) greater than zero.
-**Bonus:** Check that there was never any rainfall recorded when the air temperature was below zero.
+**Bonus:** Check that there was never any rainfall recorded when the air temperature was below 32 degrees F.

 ## Building More Complex Queries